12 Days

 Mesmerizing views

-The beauty of the 12-Day Manaslu Circuit Trek is genuinely extraordinary.
+The beauty of the Manaslu Circuit Trek is an exhilarating, genuinely extraordinary off-the-beaten-path experience.
 This trek leads to Larkya La, the highest point of the route, at 5,160 meters (16,929 feet) above sea level.
 It offers an unparalleled trekking experience in Nepal.
 The breathtaking views from Larkya La will leave you feeling serene and fulfill your desire for the pristine beauty of the mountain range.

 It offers a stunning view of the massive Mt.
 Manaslu and the surrounding mountain landscapes.
 Moreover, other viewpoints, such as Samdo village, Deng, and Dharamsala, offer the mystical beauty of the Himalayas and insights into local culture and lifestyle.